 Scott Walker (MA Advanced Theatre Practice 2009) works at Universal Pictures as Senior International Marketing Partnerships Manager in their international Head Office.

 Elizabeth Warnock (BA (Hons) Drama Applied Theatre and Education 2014) is the Community Engagement Manager at Little Puppetry Theatre, Angel.

 Leonie Webb (MA Creative Producing 2015) is an Assistant Producer for Skekulation Entertainment/Neil Eckersley Productions.

-Samantha Whiting (BA (Hons) Theatre Practice 2015) is currently working as a Costume Technician for Disney Cruise Line based in Florida.
+Samantha Whiting (BA (Hons) Theatre Practice 2015) works as a Costume Technician for Disney Cruise Line based in Florida.

 Natalie Wilson (BA (Hons) Theatre Practice 2014) was Scenic Artist for Thorpe Park’s ride Fright Night Mazes, ITV’s Lewis, and Sir Cameron Mackintosh’s (Theatre Practice 1965) US touring production Phantom of the Opera.
 She has previously worked with alumni-led theatre companies SHUNT and Puppet Soup.

 Sarah Wilson (MA Creative Producing 2012) is a Projects Producer for Fuel, a producing organisation working in partnership with some of the most exciting artists in the UK to develop, create and present new work for all.

 Kitty Withington (BA Drama Applied Theatre and Education 2014) is now a Project Assistant at The Creative Society, based at Somerset House, which aims to help young, unemployed people obtain jobs in the creative industries.